 - SPEAK (SafePlace Peer Education Action Knowledge) for youth

-- Survivor support groups in Spanish and English.
-Onsite childcare available
+- Survivor support groups, with onsite childcare available

 - Legal clinics, twice per month at our Community Service Center